Temporomandibular Joint Disorder: Seven Ways to Treat TMD

 - chewing gum – jaws are not meant to be in constant motion, so when you chew gum, especially if you do so often and for long periods of time, your jaw muscles will tighten and become fatigued… and cause symptoms including pain.

-Here are the most common symptoms of Temporomandibular joint disorder.
+The most common symptoms of Temporomandibular joint disorder.

 - headaches (sometimes severe)